kyhsa93/nestjs-rest-cqrs-example/README.md

   npm install
 ```

-Next up, generate mysql database.
+Next up, generate mysql and redis.

-If you already have mysql in your development environment, you can use that.
+If you already have mysql, redis in your development environment, you can use that.

-But if you don't have mysql database, try this process.
+But if you don't have one or both, try this process.

 Install docker for your OS from link in top of this documentation.